This post may contain affiliate links. Please read our disclosure for more info.

 - Slowly fold over and use your arms as support to bring your torso closer to the mat.
 Take your time with this part.
 Eventually you will be able to rest your forehead on your mat with enough practice.

-Pigeon Pose Variations
+Pigeon Pose Variations (Modifications)

 - Reclined Pigeon Pose (Supta Kapotasana)